Skip to main content

 Alike and Apart

 “Love is Living FOR each other.
 Laxman and Urmila did that as much as Ram and Sita.
-As for society and its norms, it's broken many men also.
-Do you not think that what Sita suffered Ram didn’t?
+As for society and its norms, it's broken many men, also.
+Do you not think that what Sita suffered, Ram didn’t?
 He didn’t know his sons.
 He never had happiness.
 Laxman missed Urmila as much as she did.”
 Heer read the small piece of paper and smiled.

 “What is love if not living together?
 Urmila was a wedded bride who lived like a widow for half her life.
 Just what is LOVE if not PAIN?”
 Heer wrote down with a sigh.

-Ajabdeh had finally changed into a comfortable pair of jeans and a high-neck grey top before letting her hair loose and chose to lie around in the cottage while Heer insisted on going for a walk on her own.
+Ajabdeh had finally changed into a comfortable pair of jeans and a high-neck grey top before letting her hair loose and choosing to lie around in the cottage while Heer insisted on going for a walk on her own.
 Ajabdeh sat with her eyes hovering on the clear blue sky with occasional passing cotton-like white clouds as she recollected her morning.
-The way the people doted on Kunwar Pratap, how he helped them at the grassroots level, how without vanity of his standards he wanted their blessings… and Rathore’s words rang in her mind.
+The way the people doted on Kunwar Pratap, how he helped them at the grassroots level, how, without vanity of his standards, he wanted their blessings… and Rathore’s words rang in her mind.
 She remembered their conversation with a smile.
 Somehow in some eerie way, they were so alike… Had Ajabdeh ever thought she would befriend someone like this?
 Had she ever thought she would ever take anyone up there at her “It” place?
 How much a week is changing the way she sees the world.
 I like Surajgarh.
-She decided to breathe in the fragrant air as the cool breeze swept her hair and she closed her eyes.
+She decided to breathe in the fragrant air as the cool breeze swept her hair, and she closed her eyes.
 Unlike Udaipur, it makes me feel happy.

 “Ajabdeh.”
-Pratap’s soft call made her open her eyes as she relaxed on the sofa of the cottage balcony after a day at Chavand, and a boring lunch at the palace where she was asked how much she liked Surajgarh but they were actually keen to know how they got along with each other.
+Pratap’s soft call made her open her eyes as she relaxed on the sofa of the cottage balcony after a day at Chavand, and a boring lunch at the palace, where she was asked how much she liked Surajgarh, but they were actually keen to know how they got along with each other.

 “Nice.”
 Ajabdeh chose her words carefully between the two spoonfuls of Polao.

 They are pretending!
-Heer had found it awkward that as soon as her eyes met Shakti’s they could read each other’s mind.
+Heer had found it awkward that as soon as her eyes met Shakti’s, they could read each other’s minds.
 Pratap had excused himself on the pretext of resting as Heer departed with Ajabdeh only to land up in the library while Hansa bonded with Jaivanta over the Puja preparations for the next day and Ramrakh was invited by Udai Singh for a cocktail party of some of his acquaintances where they were accompanied by a reluctant Shakti in toe, as the future representative of the Sisodias, a right that belonged to his carefree elder brother who he assumed was snoring away peacefully in his room.

 “Ajabdeh?”
-He frowned at the gates unsure if she had dozed off in that chair.
-She sat up staring at him with a little frown.
+He frowned at the gates, unsure if she had dozed off in that chair.
+She sat up, staring at him with a little frown.
 He waved at her to come over to the Gates and looked around to check if anyone was watching.

 “What?”
 She looked alarmed at the way he was watching out around them.

 “Free?”
-He asked facing her as she stopped a coming yawn.
+He asked, facing her as she stopped a coming yawn.

-“No am very busy!”
+“No, I'm very busy!”
 She shook her head.

 “Busy?”
 He raised his eyebrows “ Doing what?”

 “Umm… I dunno… Let me think….”
-She pretended to think making him make a face that made her giggle.
+She pretended to think, making him make a face that made her giggle.

 “Then come with me.”
 He opened the gates that separated them.